Scott: Do you know how lucky you are be married to me? I take you to places like the Dominican Republic for our 10 year anniversary.

 We didn’t know babies would leave us emotionally drained at the end of the day.
 I remember Scott asking for his wife to come back in our sleep deprived days.
 The babies grew up.
 Now he has three girls begging for a Disney World “adventure.”

 We have mastered the art of fighting.
 I know exactly what to say to send his blood pressure out the roof.
 He knows nothing will bother me more than his silent treatments.

 But…we always come back to each other, like magnets.
 Our wedding day did prove that opposites attract.

 The beauty of ten years is we know each other more than anyone else.
-We know what we like on our fish sandwiches without asking each other.
+We know what we like on our sandwiches without asking each other.
+We know each other’s likes and dislikes.
+They are filed away, never forgotten.
 Scott knows 3,652 days ago, I would have never agreed to a 5 day fishing trip.

 I guess, like fishing, you don’t realize what you have until you fight to get it.
 Then yell, “I LOVE YOU TOO!”

 I love you, Scott.
 And my marlin will be bigger than your marlin.